AKVorrat/platformregulation-text/text.md

 > See also: [EU | Digital Single Market | Online Platforms](https://ec.europa.eu/digital-single-market/en/online-platforms-digital-single-market/), [Even Under Kind Masters: A Proposal to Require that Dominant Platforms Accord Their Users Due Process](https://www.publicknowledge.org/assets/uploads/blog/Even_Under_Kind_Masters.pdf#page=9) p.8 and [Online platforms and how to regulate them: an EU overview](https://www.bertelsmann-stiftung.de/fileadmin/files/user_upload/EZ_JDI_OnlinePlatforms_Dittrich_2018_ENG.pdf#page=4) p.4

 ## `MUST` Relevant Platforms
-By relevant platforms, we understand online or social media platforms that have significant market power in a country within the EEA and a minimum global revenue of a certain thresshold.
+By relevant platforms, we understand online or social media platforms that have significant market power in a country within the EEA and a minimum global revenue of a certain threshold.

 > Examples of definitions for significant market power and how a regulator should assess them can be found in telecommunication law, e.g. [Article 35 auf the Austrian Telecommunications Act 2003](https://www.rtr.at/en/tk/TKG2003/Telecommunications_Act_2003__unofficial_.pdf)

 ## `MUST` Dominant Platforms
-By dominant platforms, we understand online or social media platforms that have significant market power in a majority of countries in the EEA and a minimum global revenue of a certain thresshold.
+By dominant platforms, we understand online or social media platforms that have significant market power in a majority of countries in the EEA and a minimum global revenue of a certain threshold.

 ## `MUST` Sponsored Content
 By sponsored content, we understand all content that has been paid for to be displayed or to enlarge its reach.